-- In a large stock pot, add the olive oil and onion.
-Saute for 3-5 minutes or until onion is tender and translucent.
+- In a large dutch oven, add the olive oil and onion.
+Saute for 3-5 minutes on medium-high heat until onion is tender and translucent.

-- Stir in the broth, garlic, and ginger.
+- Add the carrots and broth.
 Bring to a simmer and cover.
 Cook for 18-20 minutes or until carrots slices are fork tender.

 - Transfer to a blender (or use an immersion blender) to puree until smooth.
 Return to the pot and stir in the coconut milk, salt, and pepper.
 Bring to a simmer for another 1-2 minutes then turn off the heat and serve.

 - This is my favorite curry powder for this recipe.